Neronus/clesh/README.md

-# SHELISP — A Unix shell interface for Common Lisp
+# CLESH — A Unix shell interface for Common Lisp

 Alexandru Dan Corlan, MD, PhD

 Academy of Medical Sciences, University Hospital of Bucharest, Romania

-    SHELISP — Unix shell interface with Common Lisp Version 2, August 20, 2006
+    CLESH — Unix shell interface with Common Lisp Version 2, August 20, 2006
     Address for Correspondence
     Dr. Alexandru Corlan,
     University Hospital of Bucharest, 169 Spl.
 Independenei, Bucharest 5, Cardiology Research Unit, floor X, room 41. http://dan.corlan.net

+Updated by Christian von Essen

-This manual documents SHELISP, a very short and simple program, written in CommonLisp, that extends the CommonLisp syntax with constructs similar to unix shells, by invoking such shells.
+This manual documents CLESH a very short and simple program, written in Common Lisp, that extends the Common Lisp syntax with constructs similar to unix shells, by invoking such shells.

-## Quick guide to shelisp
+## Quick guide to clesh

-Load any Common Lisp implemenation, and on the REPL load shelisp by invoking
+Load any Common Lisp implemenation, and on the REPL load clesh by invoking

-    (load "shelisp.lisp")
+    (load "clesh.lisp")
-    (shelisp:enable)
+    (clesh:enable)

 ###  The bang (!) escape to shell